 - Click submit once all the information has been entered

 If you have any trouble accessing the application or recommendation form please contact Residential Life at 574-631-5878.
+The application will not be available until Tuesday, January 17, 2023.

 - Assistant Rectors contract for each semester.
 The starting salary for assistant rectors is approximately $7,000 per semester.